-- 72. FDC assigns people whom it has deemed "extreme security risk[s]" to Maximum Management, with or without a guilty disciplinary finding.44 Although it is supposed to be a "temporary status," there is no time limit for Maximum Management.45 On information and belief, the average duration for someone in Maximum Management is six months. - 73.
-Based on policy and practice, FDC subjects people in each type of isolation to cell searches, restraints, strip searches, and "property restriction."46 It also restricts access to personal visits, phone calls, exercise, dayroom time to socialize with others, reading materials, canteen, hygiene items, and personal property ("privileges").
+- 87. FDC assigns people whom it has deemed "extreme security risk[s]" to Maximum Management, with or without a guilty disciplinary finding.44 Although it is supposed to be a "temporary status," there is no time limit for Maximum Management.45 On information and belief, the average duration for someone in Maximum Management is six months. - 88.
+Based on policy and practice, FDC subjects people in each type of isolation to cell searches, restraints, strip searches, and "property restriction."
+46 It also restricts access to personal visits, phone calls, exercise, dayroom time to socialize with others, reading materials, canteen, hygiene items, and personal property ("privileges").
 Under FDC's written policies, the level of restrictions differs in each type of isolation only by a matter of degree.
-But despite FDC's written policies, in practice it determines restrictions by staffing availability, housing location, whether someone is in more than one type of isolation at the
+But despite FDC's written policies, in practice it determines restrictions by staffing availability,

-43 FDC has designated six prisons to house people assigned to Close Management, but it does not have enough beds for this population at these prisons.
-As of March 1, 2019, there were hundreds of people waiting in Administrative Confinement and Disciplinary Confinement cells throughout the state who were supposed to be in Close Management at those six prisons.
+43 FDC has designated certain prisons to house people assigned to Close Management, but it does not have enough beds for this population at these prisons.
+As of March 1, 2019, there were hundreds of people waiting in Administrative Confinement and Disciplinary Confinement cells throughout the state who were supposed to be in Close Management at those designated prisons.
 While they wait, typically for several months, FDC restricts them according to the Administrative Confinement and Disciplinary Confinement policies.